ay213-git/Bulls-and-Hits-The-Lab-Formula-Advanced-Edition--JS/README.md

-Bulls and Hits: The Lab Formula (Advanced Edition)
-A sophisticated and visually immersive version of the classic "Bulls and Cows" logic game, set in a scientific laboratory environment.
+Hitting ball game: The Lab Formula (Advanced Edition) A sophisticated and visually immersive version of the classic "Bulls and Cows" logic game, set in a scientific laboratory environment.
 This project was built using Vanilla JavaScript with a focus on interactive UI and engaging user experience.

 Project Overview